Your different pathway into Law

 Designed to assess your current ability, rather than fill a gap in your knowledge, Pre-Law allows you to demonstrate that you’ve got what it takes to be a Murdoch Law student.

-Pre-Law is delivered as an online evening course and runs for six weeks.
+Pre-Law combines online lectures and a one evening a week on campus tutorial.
+The course and runs for the full semester, being 14 weeks.
 It equates to about the same contact hours, workload and rigour of a law unit.
-Throughout the course, you must complete:

 - three online lectures covering an introduction of the Australian legal system